Third State of the Nation Address

-This is the first opening session of Congress and my first state-of-the-nation address to be held in the 3rd millennium and in the 21st century.
+This is the first opening session of Congress and my first State of the Nation Address to be held in the third millennium and in the 21st century.
 It is obviously an auspicious occasion for new beginnings.

 To begin with, we will write a new history for Mindanao.
-We will rectify centuries of historical wrongs committed by successive colonial powers, and decades of inequities committed by successive Philippine governments.
+We will rectify centuries of historical wrongs committed by successive colonial powers, and decades of inequity committed by successive Philippine governments.

-Let us not forget that Mindanao is an integral, inseparable, and organic part of the Philippines.
+Let us not forget that Mindanao is an integral and organic part of the Philippines.
 It has been so for the past four and a half centuries.
 It is so today, it will be so forever.